-Lhong 1919 Bangkok is a 19th century Chinese mansion that has been fully restored and opened as an attraction.
+Lhong 1919 Bangkok is a 19th-century Chinese mansion that's been fully restored and opened as an attraction.
 It mixes Bangkok heritage with shopping, dining and lots of interesting photo opportunities – it ticks all the boxes for a fun day out in Bangkok.

 - Damnoen Saduak Floating Market Tour